yjshen/db-paper-catalog/README.md

 VLDB13:Efficient Indexing for Diverse Query Results

+SIGMOD13:Column Imprints: A Secondary Index Structure

+SIGMOD13:Timeline Index: A Unified Data Structure for Processing Queries on Temporal Data in SAP HANA

+SIGMOD13:Enhancements to SQL Server Column Stores

 ICDE13:The Adaptive Radix Tree: ARTful Indexing for Main-Memory Databases

 ICDE13:An Efficient and Compact Indexing Scheme for Large-scale Data Store